Landerson352/uniform/README.md

 # Uniform
 This is an experimental responsive design strategy.
-We eschew the unpredictable squishiness of "liquid layout".
+We abhor the unpredictable squishiness of "liquid layout".
 Uniform takes another approach.
 Design specific layouts at each breakpoint, and the entire design scales *proportionally* to fit the viewport.

 ## Setup